Hrvoje1307/yonex/README.md

 2. Start your local server (e.g., using XAMPP, WAMP, or MAMP).

 3. Import the MySQL database file provided (`app/config/database.sql`) into your MySQL database.

+5. Import provided .env file into (`app/clacces/.env`)

-4. Update the database connection settings in the PHP files (`app/classes/.env`) with your database credentials.
+6. Update the database connection settings in the PHP files (`app/classes/.env`) with your database credentials.

-5. Open your web browser and navigate to the project directory.
+7. Open your web browser and navigate to the project directory.

 ## Usage